yannikmadeheim-del/pyFBS-nonlinear/docs/examples/examples.rst

 Modal identification
 ********************
 The response of a system can often be represented by much fewer variables in the modal domain.
-A feature of pyFBS, multi-reference modal identification methods, enables you to perform experimental or operational modal analysis.
+A feature of pyFBS, multi-reference modal identification method, enables you to perform experimental or operational modal analysis and identify modal parameters from experimental dynamic models.